nfrechette/acl-js/test_data/README.md

 ## Test configurations

+The [configs](./configs) directory contains a number of test configuration files.
+Each file specifies the compression settings to use and the corresponding expected error threshold.
+A reference configuration file can be found [here](./reference.config.sjson).

-All clips are tested with default compression settings.
+All clips are tested against every test configuration.

 ## Debugging a test failure